 When the Theta V photos were leaked showing a microphone jack, some readers wondered about the utility of the microphone which would be visible in the video.
 Now Ricoh has revealed the TA-1 microphone shows the primary purpose of the microphone jack: the TA-1 attaches to the base of the Theta to record 3D spatial audio.
 The TA-1 is available for $269.95.

-Ricoh also announced the TW-1 waterproof case, which is specially designed to minimize refraction and to allow the user to have full access to the Theta’s on-camera buttons.
+Together with the Theta V, Ricoh also launched the TW-1 waterproof case, which is specially designed to minimize refraction and to allow the user to have full access to the Theta’s on-camera buttons.
 You can see from the sample video here that the stitching looks very smooth!

 I’ve been shooting with the Theta V for about a month now, and here is a concise review based on my actual usage in the field.
 The Theta V is undoubtedly a clear improvement over the Theta S with better photo quality (a little less noise and better shadow detail), and far better video quality.
 If you love the Theta S, you will be even happier with the Theta V.